|

 necessarily require a massive amount of will power counting calories,

 weighing portions, and developing meal plans.
-The average person can
+The average person

 lose weight by sticking to the key activities of eating less and